ronakupadhyaya/SQL/Day1/Select.md

 ### Exercises

 1. Write and execute a query that displays the name and city of each person in the table.
-2. Write and execute a query that displays the states followed by the zipcode of each person in the table.
+2. Write and execute a query that displays the states followed by the zip code of each person in the table.

 ## The LIMIT Clause